EliasPrescott/aspen-walkers/editions/2025-august/journal.typ

         alt: "Peter Griffin running from a low-flying airplane.
 The caption reads \"Don't use Typst to make memes.\"", ),
     )

-    #parbreak()
-    Since I was having fun using Typst for its intended purpose, naturally I had the idea to use it to make a meme.
+    Since I was having fun using Typst for its intended purpose, naturally I decided I should use it to make a meme.
     Typst is not necessarily made for this kind of image composition, but it took surprisingly little finagling to make it work.
     See @meme-code.